Royal Society

 The society is governed by its Council, which is chaired by the society's president, according to a set of statutes and standing orders.
 The members of Council and the president are elected from and by its Fellows, the basic members of the society, who are themselves elected by existing Fellows.
 As of 2020, there are about 1,700 fellows, allowed to use the postnominal title FRS (Fellow of the Royal Society), with up to 73 new fellows appointed each year from a pool of around 800 candidates.
 There are also royal fellows, honorary fellows and foreign members.
 Up to 24 new foreign members are appointed each year (from the same pool of 800) and they are allowed to use the postnominal title ForMemRS (Foreign Member of the Royal Society).
-The Royal Society president is Adrian Smith, who took up the post and started his five-year term on 30 November 2020, replacing the previous president, Venki Ramakrishnan.
+The Royal Society president is Paul Nurse, who took over from Sir Adrian Smith in December 2025.

 Since 1967, the society has been based at 6–9 Carlton House Terrace, a Grade I listed building in central London which was previously used by the Embassy of Germany, London.

 History

 Founding and early years

 The Invisible College has been described as a precursor group to the Royal Society of London, consisting of a number of natural philosophers around Robert Boyle.
 The concept of "invisible college" is mentioned in German Rosicrucian pamphlets in the early 17th century.
-Ben Jonson in England referenced the idea, related in meaning to Francis Bacon's House of Solomon, in a masque The Fortunate Isles and Their Union from 1624/5.
+Ben Jonson in England referenced the idea, related in meaning to Francis Bacon's House of Salomon, in a masque The Fortunate Isles and Their Union from 1624/5.
 The term accrued currency in the exchanges of correspondence within the Republic of Letters.

 In letters dated 1646 and 1647, Boyle refers to "our invisible college" or "our philosophical college".
 The society's common theme was to acquire knowledge through experimental investigation.
 Three dated letters are the basic documentary evidence: Boyle sent them to Isaac Marcombes (Boyle's former tutor and a Huguenot, who was then in Geneva), Francis Tallents who at that point was a fellow of Magdalene College, Cambridge, and London-based Samuel Hartlib.